RunMat

 Can I run MATLAB code in the browser?

-RunMat is the only MATLAB-syntax tool that runs entirely client-side in the browser with GPU acceleration and no usage quotas.
+RunMat is the browser-first choice among MATLAB-syntax tools: it runs client-side with GPU acceleration and no usage quotas.
 Other browser options either run on remote servers (MATLAB Online, Octave Online, Google Colab) or run with major constraints (Pyodide).

 RunMat provides a full browser IDE with a MATLAB-style editor, file tree, console, variable inspector, and live GPU-accelerated plotting, all running client-side via WebAssembly.
 No server processes your code, so there are no time limits or usage quotas.
-WebGPU acceleration is available in Chrome 113+, Edge 113+, Safari 26+, and Firefox 141+.
-File persistence requires signing in; a native desktop app with the same UI and full local file access is coming soon.
+WebGPU acceleration is available in Chrome 113+, Edge 113+, Safari 18+, and Firefox 141+.
 Startup is instant (~5 ms) and the IDE works offline once loaded.
-Real-time project sync is available for teams who sign in.
+Prefer native speed?
+The desktop app provides the same IDE with full access to local files and hardware GPU, and signing in adds file persistence and real-time project sync.
 Open the RunMat sandbox in any supported browser.

 MATLAB Online runs on MathWorks' cloud servers, where your browser is just a thin client.
 It requires a MathWorks account and an internet connection.
 The free tier caps usage at 20 hours per month with 15-minute execution caps and idle timeouts, and provides several vCPUs with 16 GB of memory and 5 GB of MATLAB Drive storage (20 GB for licensed users).
 No GPU acceleration is available in standard cloud sessions.
 Basic file sharing is available through MATLAB Drive, but there is no real-time co-editing.